 Are birthing balls the same as exercise balls?

 Effectively, yes!
 Sometimes cheaper exercise balls will deflate faster than specialist birthing balls, so make sure it’s fully inflated before birth.
 Also, some birthing balls will have a non-slip finish which is important.
-One thing to check is the size of the ball, as some yoga balls are much smaller than you think when you inflate them – ideally, your birthing ball should be 65cm (26in) or 75cm (30in) when inflated.
+One thing to check is the size of the ball, as some yoga balls are much smaller than you think when you inflate them – ideally, your birthing ball should be 65cm (26 inches) or 75cm (30 inches) when inflated.

 What size birthing ball do I need?